Dow drops 345 points as tech stocks get crushed

 "We started bleeding when large tech got hit hard," said Art Hogan, chief market strategist at B. Riley B.

-Investors poured money into bonds Tuesday.
+As tech stocks plunged, investors poured money into the safety of government bonds Tuesday.
 The 10-year Treasury yield slipped to 2.77%, the lowest since early February.

 But the sinking yields also narrowed the closely-watched gap between short and long-term rates, known as the yield curve.